flyinv1/sigplot/README.md

 # simple-cereal
-A super simple serial viewer for arduino.
+A super simple serial viewer for arduino